⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 • Perfect offline functionality

-• Long track record since 2014
+• 5M+ users and a long track record since 2014

 • Minimal learning curve